Finance & Economy

 Pakistan's Fiscal Problem (Part II): The Cost of Not Fixing Procurement

-Evidence from broader international reviews reinforces this.
+The impact of good procurement reform is also clear.
 A World Bank review of procurement reforms finds that centralized procurement and framework agreements have delivered substantial savings in multiple countries, with well-implemented reforms often reducing prices by 5 to 10 percent and in some cases much more (Fazekas & Blum, 2021).
 OECD evidence similarly shows that aggregating demand and using framework contracts strengthens bargaining power and lowers prices (OECD, 2016).

 These are not minor administrative tweaks.
 Because governments typically spend 12 to 15 percent of GDP through procurement channels, even small percentage savings across that base generate significant fiscal space (Fazekas & Blum, 2021).